WordPress/gutenberg/docs/data/data-core-edit-post.md

 Returns an action object used in signalling that the user toggles the publish sidebar.

+### toggleEditorPanelEnabled

+Returns an action object used to enable or disable a panel in the editor.

+*Parameters*

+ * panelName: A string that identifies the panel to enable or disable.

+### toggleEditorPanelOpened

+Returns an action object used to open or close a panel in the editor.

+*Parameters*

+ * panelName: A string that identifies the panel to open or close.

 ### toggleGeneralSidebarEditorPanel

-Returns an action object used in signalling that use toggled a panel in the editor.
+Returns an action object used to open or close a panel in the editor.

 *Parameters*

- * panel: The panel to toggle.
+ * panelName: A string that identifies the panel to open or close.

 ### toggleFeature